iorga-group/splogger/README.md

 If you decide to use an **existing database** (in case of RDS for example), you shoud be sure to select this database before running the following SQL scripts.

 So, installing SPLogger is as simple as execute the following SQL scripts in order :
-  - Create `splogger` SQL schema [10-splogger-create-schema](./src/10-splogger-create-schema.sql)
+  - Create `splogger` SQL schema [10-splogger-create-schema](./src/splogger/10-splogger-create-schema.sql)
-  - Create all SPLogger SQL objects [20-splogger-create-dbobjects](./src/20-splogger-create-dbobjects.sql)
+  - Create all SPLogger SQL objects [20-splogger-create-dbobjects](./src/splogger/20-splogger-create-dbobjects.sql)
-  - if needed, Create SPLogger Role and set grants to this role [30-splogger-role-grants](./src/30-splogger-role-grants.sql)
+  - if needed, create SPLogger Role and set grants to this role [30-splogger-role-grants](./src/splogger/30-splogger-role-grants.sql)
-  - if needed (use of a dedicated DB for SPLogger), Create synonyms to SPLogger objects to a user defined schema on its own DB [40-splogger-create-synonyms](./src/40-splogger-create-synonyms.sql)
+  - if needed (use of a dedicated DB for SPLogger), create synonyms to SPLogger objects to a user defined schema on its own DB [40-splogger-create-synonyms](./src/splogger/40-splogger-create-synonyms.sql)

+If you want to use Unit Test system, you should also execute the following SQL scripts in order :
+  - Create `sploggerUT` SQL schema [10-sploggerUT-create-schema](./src/sploggerUT/10-sploggerUT-create-schema.sql)
+  - Create all SPLogger SQL objects [20-sploggerUT-create-dbobjects](./src/sploggerUT/20-sploggerUT-create-dbobjects.sql)
+  - if needed, set grants to this role [30-sploggerUT-role-grants](./src/sploggerUT/30-sploggerUT-role-grants.sql)
+  - if needed (use of a dedicated DB for SPLogger), create synonyms to SPLoggerUT objects to a user defined schema on its own DB [40-sploggerUT-create-synonyms](./src/sploggerUT/40-sploggerUT-create-synonyms.sql)

   - Run the SPLogger's tests [99-splogger-tests](./src/99-splogger-tests.sql)

 ## Upgrading